 The answer to what is on the output side of death, is the environment.
 It is unlimited in width, height, and depth.

-On the right side of the equation, we have a single point going in and we have unlimited space going out.
+On the right side of the equation, we have a single point going in and we have unlimited space coming out.
 That way our equation is in balance.
 To put this another way, we go into death as a single point and we come out as unlimited space.

 The equation reads as follows: Nothing Is To Position As Position Is To All Time And Space.